entando/entando-bundle-cli/README.md

   NAME  The name of the component to build

 FLAGS
-  --all-mfe  Builds all the bundle micro frontends --all-ms   Builds all the bundle microservices
+  --all-mfe  Build all the bundle micro frontends --all-ms   Build all the bundle microservices

 DESCRIPTION
-  Builds bundle components
+  Build bundle components

 EXAMPLES
   $ entando-bundle-cli build my-component